 The file firmware.bin is present in the folder that is specified in Solarwinds setup as TFTP_Root ?

 You could try another simpler tftp server where you have to specify the file to send instead of relying on the request from the routers client.

-tftp.exe or tftp2.exe are available somewhere in the dd-wrt download section and there should be links to them in the dd-wrt wiki. _________________ I started out with nothing, and I've still got most of it left
+tftp.exe or tftp2.exe are available somewhere in the dd-wrt download section and there should be links to them in the dd-wrt wiki. _________________ You don’t really own a device until you can open it up and tear it apart

 Posted: Sat Aug 14, 2010 0:54 Post subject: Successful Flash

 I'm happy to report that I was finally able to flash my rnx-easyn4.
 Yay!

 Big thanks to bsanborn, mshneour, elizle, and ericgus for their help and answering noob questions.
 Especially to mshneour and elizle for the very detailed write up and video.
 Couldn't have done it without that.

 I pretty much followed the steps / tutorial verbatim.
 The only things I have to add that might be of some help to others is: